simonwahll/wahllcontent/dart/dart/lists.md

 name[index];
 ```

 Where `name` is the name of the list and `index` is the index of the element that you want to get.
-Keep in mind that if you try to get an index that is larger than the lists is Dart will either throw a compile time error or crash during runtime.
+Keep in mind that if you try to get an index that is larger than the lists is Dart will either throw a compile time error or crash during run time.

-Changin the value of an element in a list:
+Changing the value of an element in a list:

 ```dart
 name[index] = new_value;